yoheinakajima/wrappers_delight/README.md

 ```
 # Usage
 ## Basic Chat Completion
-To use the wrapper for a basic chat with the model:
+To use the wrapper for a basic chat with the model, load the wrapper and every prompt input and output will be stored:

 ```
 import openai